 If you have specific questions about spaying or neutering, consult your local veterinarian.
 For pet parents in Denver, we're here to help!

-Sploot Veterinary Care is a primary & urgent care vet clinic with daily appointment availability (10 am to 10 pm).
-We also accept same-day appointments and walk-ins in our multiple convenient locations.
+Sploot Veterinary Care is a primary & urgent care vet clinic with daily appointment availability with extended clinic hours each day.
+We also accept same-day appointments in our multiple convenient vet clinic locations.
 Our veterinarians can do a pre-surgical consultation and determine the best time for your puppy or kitten to undergo spaying or neutering, maximizing both safety and the health benefits from the procedure.

 Till next time, we're with your every pounce of the way!